rozek/docker-red/README.md

 # docker-red #

-run RED (and Rebol) scripts in a Docker Container (not only) on a modern Mac
+runs RED (and Rebol) scripts in a Docker Container (not only) on a modern Mac

 [RED](https://www.red-lang.org/p/about.html) (and [Rebol](http://www.rebol.com/)) scripts do not run under macOS Catalina and newer since 32-bit applications are no longer supported.